MatteoAdamo82/docker-lemp/README.md

 Use `docker-compose up`

 ## requirements
-- docker desktop installed in your machine
+- docker desktop installed and running in your machine